dennisjosesilva/incremental-contour-experiments/README.md

 cmake .. -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release
 ```

-By doing so, CMake will generate the files that can be compiled by a C++ compiler.
+By doing so, CMake will generate files that can be compiled by a C++ compiler.
 We can, generally, compile the source code using the default CMake options running:

 ```bash
 cmake --build .